Rudxain/blog/post/acoustic-protocol.md

 I've been thinking that each major app version should support its own set of melodic signatures.
 That way, all devices can recognize the feature-set that the others support.

 ## Privacy
+What if you want to send a file to 1 device while blocking Big Brother's all-seeing eyes?
+TLS/SSL and SSH have already solved this problem for us.
+They also include authentication and anti-tampering techniques.

+However, privacy isn't all about security, and sometimes security and privacy don't play nice with each other.

+Here are the privacy features of the app:
+- Opt-in auto-listen mode: You can choose to only enable the microphone explicitly, instead of continuously (while the app is open)
+- Anti-fingerprinting: FP are a set of techniques that are extremely hard to protect against, this is why it's a privacy nightmare.
+The protocol's magic-pulses must be constant across versions, and melodic-signatures should be opt-in.

 ## Trivia
 BTW, did you know that lower frequencies have more unique phases available?
 Me neither.
 This makes sense, as higher frequencies can "exhaust" the sampling-rate, reducing the set of possible phases.
 I actually lied, I've only similulated this in my brain with a low frequency wave and a half-sample-rate wave.
 I'm not sure if it's possible to preserve phase information by using a frequency that isn't perfectly half the sample-rate.